Marians Pahars: Skonto

-In 2010 Pahars accepted an offer to become Aleksandrs Starkovs' assistant at Skonto alongside legendary Vitālijs Astafjevs.
+In 2010, Pahars accepted an offer to become Aleksandrs Starkovs' assistant at Skonto, alongside legendary Vitālijs Astafjevs.
 He became the champion of Latvia in 2010 once again, this time in an assistant manager's role.

-In 2011 Starkovs left for FK Baku in Azerbaijan and Pahars became the manager of the club.
+In 2011, Starkovs left for Baku in Azerbaijan and Pahars became the manager of the club.
 Managing the club for two seasons, he helped the club win the Baltic League in 2011 and lift the Latvian Football Cup, as well as finish as the runners-up of the Latvian Higher League in 2012.

 In December 2012, Pahars left Skonto, being succeeded by Tamaz Pertia.

 Latvia

 Pahars accepted the opportunity to return to coaching, when the offer from LFF allowed him to become the manager of Latvian under-21 national team.
 Not long after his appointment, on 11 July 2013, Pahars was promoted, becoming the manager of the nation's senior team, shortly after Aleksandrs Starkovs vacated his position.

 As manager, Pahars guided Latvia to the 2014 and 2016 Baltic Cups.
 However, he failed to guide the nation to qualification to the FIFA World Cup for both the 2014 and 2018 tournaments, as well as failing for qualification to the UEFA European Championship for the 2016 tournament.